-Okera Data Access Service (ODAS) enables analytics tools and other custom or third-party applications to interact with data governed by the Okera platform.
-ODAS provisions data to third-party tools with schema, fine-grained security, and data transformations applied.
+Okera cluster component services enable analytics tools and other custom or third-party applications to interact with data governed by the Okera platform.
+Okera provisions data to third-party tools with schema, fine-grained security, and data transformations applied.
 The platform facilitates abstraction in the familiar forms of tables or files in formats the user may request.
 Different retrieval, streaming, and analytics tools like Spark, Python, SQL engines, Notebooks, and business intelligence tools like Tableau, Excel, and so forth work seamlessly and transparently to the end-user.

-For more about ODAS, see the ODAS Overview.
+For more about Okera cluster components, see the Cluster Component Overview.

-The Okera Portal is a web-based user interface that can be used to discover datasets provided by the Metadata Services, browse dataset content, inspect user and group permissions, as well as issue SQL commands.
-See the Okera Portal documentation for more details.
+The Okera web UI is a web-based user interface that can be used to discover datasets provided by the Metadata Services, browse dataset content, inspect user and group permissions, as well as issue SQL commands.
+See the Okera UI Basics documentation for more details.

 Where Okera Fits¶